 To fill your rooms with a global flavor, use stencils that echo the designs of your favorite global pieces.
 This latticework stencil creates a Moroccan star pattern that works with the pattern along the bottom edge of the seating.to create the feeling of a North African lounge.
-And together they create the perfect backdrop for a pop of floral pink.Continue to 4 of 15 below.
+And together, they create the perfect backdrop for a pop of floral pink.Continue to 3 of 14 below.

-Another beautiful ode to the starry nights in Marrakesh.Continue to 5 of 15 below.
+This is another beautiful ode to the starry nights in Marrakesh.Continue to 4 of 14 below.

 Add Pattern and Texture

 A beautifully stenciled floor can do more than breathe new life into your basement.
 It can add interest, style, and charm to your bedroom as well.
-To the elegant gray and white palette that defines this room, the stenciled floor adds pattern, texture and an air of fantasy.Continue to 7 of 15 below.
+To the elegant gray and white palette that defines this room, the stenciled floor adds pattern, texture, and an air of fantasy.Continue to 6 of 14 below.

 While a little extra color is always welcome, the best part about stenciling your concrete floors is that you don't have to paint them first.
-In fact, painting a stencil with a classic pattern over as-is floors can give them a vintage look as if the work was original to the home—adding tons of charm to your space in the process.Continue to 8 of 15 below.
+In fact, painting a stencil with a classic pattern over as-is floors can give them a vintage look as if the work was original to the home—adding tons of charm to your space in the process.Continue to 7 of 14 below.

 If seeing all of these images of floors stenciled from wall to wall is giving you pause with thoughts of weekends lost and blisters gained, don't worry.
-When it comes to floor art a little can do as much as a lot.
-Just trim the edges with a stylish print and let the rough texture of your floor be the backdrop for this classy statement.Continue to 9 of 15 below.
+When it comes to floor art, a little can do as much as a lot.
+Just trim the edges with a stylish print, and let the rough texture of your floor be the backdrop for this classy statement.Continue to 8 of 14 below.

 Play With Scale

 With the right combination of patterns and colors, a stenciled floor can be all you need to add a designer look to your space.
-It's an ideal way to ramp up the style in the most utilitarian rooms in the home, like kitchens and bathrooms, where the room for other accessories may be hard to come by.Continue to 12 of 15 below.
+It's an ideal way to ramp up the style in the most utilitarian rooms in the home, such as in kitchens and bathrooms, where the room for other accessories may be hard to come by.Continue to 11 of 14 below.

-Don't forget the kitchen!
-In one of the most highly-trafficked rooms of the house, floor stencils provide a more economical alternative to tiles or linoleum,Continue to 14 of 15 below.
+Don't forget to include the kitchen.
+In one of the most highly trafficked rooms of the house, floor stencils provide a more economical alternative than tiles or linoleum.Continue to 13 of 14 below.

 Keep It Going

-Why stop stenciling just because you've run out of floor?
-In rooms like the bathroom, where there may be less room to make a big statement, keep the pattern going and double the impact of your pattern with a feature wall.Continue to 15 of 15 below.
+Why stop stenciling just because you've run out of floor space?
+In rooms such as the bathroom, where there may be less room to make a big statement, keep the pattern going and double the impact of your pattern with a feature wall.Continue to 14 of 14 below.

-Looking for a little instruction?
+Are you looking for a little instruction?
 Head over to Domestic Imperfection where Ashley will walk you through every step of her DIY floor transformation.
 And for absolutely everything you need to know to start your own floor project, from cleaning to polishing to painting (and even staining) your concrete floors, check out this post by Christine at Decorated Life.
-Have fun!